 Today the Geraldton Ocean Classic remains the outstanding annual challenge on the Western Australian ocean racing calendar.
 It remains the only annual Category 2 race in the State and celebrated its 50th Anniversary in 2018.
 Its regular time slot at the end of October each season almost guarantees a thrilling sleigh ride from Fremantle to Geraldton, followed a week later by an uncompromising upwind slog back to Fremantle.

 It is a “must do” for aspiring Sydney to Hobart hopefuls and is accepted by the Cruising Yacht Club of Australia as an official qualifier for the great race.

-Over the years, with the assistance of the Geraldton Yacht Club, the “Geraldton” has evolved into a full scale regatta.
-The races north and southbound are added to scores from the Lobster Pot race series run in Geraldton to make a up a comprehensive series.
+Over the years, with the assistance of the Geraldton Yacht Club, the “Geraldton” has evolved into a full-scale regatta.
+The races north and southbound are added to scores from the Lobster Pot race series run in Geraldton to make up a comprehensive series.

 In addition to the Geraldton Ocean Race, the Club normally runs two additional events – a short Category 4 ocean race which starts and ends at Fremantle, and the annual “Billy Run”, an escorted race on Cockburn Sound which has its origins in an overnighter to Rottnest Island, but has been reinvigorated by a switch of venue to Rockingham, where the Cruising Yacht Club make members welcome.
 This event is run under the same safety standards as the Club’s river events and is a golden opportunity to enjoy some safe sailing on the ocean, combined with great social interaction hosted by TCYC.